 The Mentor is the Finnish Human Rights Center who help’s the trainers in drafting the lectures and the lecture materials.
 We will try to organize training for all the trainers in both the substance law and the needed pedagogical skills by workshops and intensive trainings.

 Are you interested in being a Trainer or a Mentor in the ROLE- project?
-Please contact the ELSA Finland VP for AA.
+Please contact the ELSA Finland ROLE Team.
 Contacts are on the bottom of the page.